 Kayaking in Orlando

-Guests of these sister properties can rent a kayak or canoe for exploring Shingle Creek, aka the headwaters of the Florida Everglades.
+Guests of sister properties JW Marriott Orlando and The Ritz-Carlton Orlando in Grande Lakes can rent a kayak or canoe for exploring Shingle Creek, aka the headwaters of the Florida Everglades.
 The professionally guided eco-tours also reveal fascinating aspects about the area’s history and wildlife.

 Learn more: Amenity-Packed Orlando Resorts

-About an hour east of Orlando, this is the only zoo in the country to offer a guided kayak tour around an animal exhibit.
+About an hour east of Orlando, Brevard Zoo is the only zoo in the country to offer a guided kayak tour around an animal exhibit.

 Boat Tours in Orlando